MNIT-DOT-a11y/mnit-dot-a11y.github.io/how-to/keyboard-focus.md

 permalink: /how-to-test/keyboard-focus/
 ---

-Manual testing is not difficult or time consuming once you understands keyboard interactions.
+Manual testing is not difficult or time consuming once you understand keyboard interactions.

 ## <step-number>1</step-number> Test with the keyboard only
 {: .divider }